-An according to the second to the second with a self identify as non LGBTQ+ An acronym/term used to refer to persons who self-identify as non - heterosexual and/or whose gender identity does not correspond to their birth sex.
-This includes, but is not limited to, lesbian, gay, bisexual, . . transgender, genderqueer, and gender non-binary.
+LGBTQ+ An acronym/term used to refer to persons who self-identify as non-heterosexual and/or whose gender identity does not correspond to their birth sex.
+This includes, but is not limited to, lesbian, gay, bisexual, transgender, genderqueer, and gender non-binary.
 Low Income Having income at or below 300% of the federal poverty line defined by the federal Bureau of the Census and published annually by the U.S. Department of Health and Human Services.
 This is only to be used by consumers to self-identify their income status, not to be used as a means test to qualify for the program.
 Minority An ethnic person of color who is any of the following: a) Black - a person having origins in any of the Black racial groups of Africa, b) Hispanic - a person of Mexican, Puerto Rican, Cuban, Central or South American, or other Spanish or Portuguese culture or origin regardless of race, c) Asian/Pacific Islander - a person whose origins are from India, Pakistan or Bangladesh, Japan, China, Taiwan, Korea, Vietnam, Laos, Cambodia, the Philippines, Samoa, Guam, or the United States Territories of the Pacific including the Northern Marianas, d) American Indian/Alaskan Native - an American Indian, Eskimo, Aleut, or Native Hawaiian.
 Source: California Code of Regulation Sec.
 7130.
 Older Adult Person who is 60 years or older, used interchangeably with senior.
-OCP Office of Community Partnerships (previously Office on the Aging/OOA) Outreach and The preparation and distribution of materials that inform and advise Education older adults and adults with disabilities of their housing rights and the opportunities to participate in advocacy coalitions.
-Efforts will include referrals from former clients, grassroots constituencies, other non- profits, City agencies, as well as direct outreach at tenant gatherings and forums, resource fairs, apartment buildings, and word of mouth, and distributing general flyers at community centers, senior centers, and community-wide festivals.
-Semester An SDA academic session: four class days with a singular curriculum Semester each day.
-Senior & An advisory committee made up of consumers, older adults and adults Younger Adults living with disabilities and advocates.
-The Advisory Committee meets with Disabilities regularly with the Senior and Disability Survival School and the Senior Empowerment and Disability University instructors to review class offerings and Advisory provide feedback.
-Committee. provide reduced.
+OCP Office of Community Partnerships (previously Office on the Aging/OOA) Outreach and Education The preparation and distribution of materials that inform and advise older adults and adults with disabilities of their housing rights and the opportunities to participate in advocacy coalitions.
+Efforts will include referrals from former clients, grassroots constituencies, other non-profits, City agencies, as well as direct outreach at tenant gatherings and forums, resource fairs, apartment buildings, and word of mouth, and distributing general flyers at community centers, senior centers, and community-wide festivals.
+Semester An SDA academic session: four class days with a singular curriculum each day.
+Senior & Younger Adults with Disabilities Empowerment Advisory Committee.
+An advisory committee made up of consumers, older adults and adults living with disabilities and advocates.
+The Advisory Committee meets regularly with the Senior and Disability Survival School and the Senior and Disability University instructors to review class offerings and provide feedback.
 Senior Person who is 60 years or older, used interchangeably with older adult.
-Senior & A multi-lingual and culturally diverse four-session class that empowers Disability older adults and persons with disabilities in San Francisco.
-The school Survival School aims to provide students with the information, understanding and Survival School - resources necessary for independent living.
+Senior & Disability Survival School A multi-lingual and culturally diverse four-session class that empowers older adults and persons with disabilities in San Francisco.
+The school aims to provide students with the information, understanding and resources necessary for independent living.